awuehler/juke.lute/999.songs/README.md

     ----                 -------------         ------ ----
     d----           2/29/2024  5:55 AM                juke.lute

-Next, this tutorial does assume that the original Songbook MOD is installed inside LOTRO and so the reader must (re)run the "songbook.hta" tool to (re)build its index across all available *.abc files contained within the LOTRO Music folder after each and every download of a new up-to-date copy of the ZIP file.
+Next, this tutorial does assume that the original Songbook MOD is installed and LOTRO is configured to use it.
+The reader must (re)run the "songbook.hta" tool to (re)build the file index for all available *.abc files contained within the LOTRO Music folder after each and every download of a new up-to-date copy of the jukebox ZIP files.

-  - However, the exact steps are left to the reader as an exercise to find appropriate instruction and/or necessary information to populate the LOTRO Songbook MOD with the juke.lute example tunes
+  - However, the exact steps are left to the reader as an exercise to find appropriate instruction and/or necessary information to populate the LOTRO Songbook MOD with any new ABC tunes

 ## NO in-game command-line support (Fuhgeddaboudit)

-These music files are assigned long file names, with mixed case, punctuation, and artist labels.
+These jukebox ABC files are assigned long file names, with mixed case, punctuation, and artist labels.
 So sorry, but the reader will find it almost impossible (in practice) to play these ABC files within LOTRO like so:

     Enter Music Mode, type:
     /music <ENTER_KEY>
     Play ABC File, type:
     /play filename <ENTER_KEY>
+    ...

-Seriously, as a practising lute soloist player I do not intend to burn extra time and effort outside the game in search of specific melodies by way of vague or non-intuitive filename references.
+Seriously, as a practising soloist player I do not intend to burn extra time and effort outside the game in search of specific melodies by way of vague or non-intuitive filename references (optimized for band aka sync playback).
 After repeatedly looking through hundreds and hundreds of short, terse, or obscure *.abc filenames over and over...
-A decision was reached to reset each and every *.abc filename back to its human understandable format for easier usage inside the LOTRO game (via a MOD).
+A decision was reached to reset each and every solo *.abc filename back to its human understandable format for easier usage inside LOTRO via a MOD.

   - There are no abbreviations used for the sake of preserving the in-game shortcut to allow blind type through to a short *.abc filename

   - Thus required is the use of an in-game extension aka MOD (of which, there are two MODs available to LOTRO)
-    - The old/original Songbook MOD is assumed for these exercises
+    - Please note that the old/original Songbook MOD is assumed

-  - Where the Composer/Artist/Venue prefix is first and foremost
+  - Where human readable <Tradition> / <Composer> / <Artist> / <Venue> / <Title> labels are first and foremost
     - _Again, apologies in advance for going **too far** in the other direction by using very long filenames_

 ## Folders and Names and Adjustments

-For example, the 'long6' folder contains a selection of melodies that run +6 minutes long:
+For reference, the 'long6' folder (..\Music\juke.lute\long6) contains a selection of melodies that run +6 minutes long:

     Mode                 LastWriteTime         Length Name
     ----                 -------------         ------ ----